jian0084/mad9022-w19/docs/modules/week3/cordova-commands.md

 We can also SEARCH for plugins that match a certain keyword.
 This command will open your browser and take you to the search results for the plugin search.

+You can find all the Cordova commands here [Cordova CLI Reference](https://cordova.apache.org/docs/en/8.x/reference/cordova-cli/index.html)

 ## Config.xml File

 The `config.xml` file is the settings file for your Cordova project.
+[Cordova config.xml Reference](https://cordova.apache.org/docs/en/8.x/config_ref/index.html)